JDubbTX/OpenIBMi/src/posts/2023-10-12-Base64-Encoding.md

 > ![bas64encode.org screen grab](/assets/images/base64-1.png)

 The encoded value from our RPG program doesn't match the encoded value from www.base64encode.org.
 The reason they don't match, is because of CCSID.
-CCSID, or Coded Character Set Identitifier, is what uniquely identifies the specific encoding of a code page.
+CCSID, or Coded Character Set Identifier, is what uniquely identifies the specific encoding of a code page.

-If you read the documentation for base64_encode, it gives examples of base64 encodeing for both the system default EBCDIC code page and UTF-8 (code page 1208).
+If you read the documentation for base64_encode, it gives examples of base64 encoding for both the system default EBCDIC code page and UTF-8 (code page 1208).
 On IBM i, the default character set is EBCDIC, with the specific code page varying by region.

 > On IBM i, ebcdic is the default character set.